PhilipPragerUrbina/DOGERAY2/README.md

 Find the full size gallery in the [wiki](https://github.com/PhilipPragerUrbina/DOGERAY2/wiki)

 ## Features
 Capable of 4k rendering a few samples per second.
-Here is a scene with over 15 millions triangles:
+Here is a scene with over 15 million triangles:
 ![15mil glb](https://user-images.githubusercontent.com/72355251/162584919-96f79e24-76ce-4963-9f6f-f5905a8c823a.jpg)